GetPageSpeed/nginx-extras-docs/docs/modules/zip.md

 ---

 title: "Streaming ZIP archiver for NGINX"
 description: "RPM package nginx-module-zip. mod_zip assembles ZIP archives dynamically.
 It can stream component files from upstream servers with nginx's native proxying code, so that the process never takes up more than a few KB of RAM at a time, even while assembling archives that are (potentially) gigabytes in size.  mod_zip supports a number of modern ZIP features, including large files, UTC timestamps, and UTF-8 filenames.
 It allows clients to resume large downloads using the Range and If-Range headers, although these feature require the server to know the file checksums (CRC-32's) in advance.
 See Usage for details.
-To unzip files on the fly, check out nginx-module-unzip. "
+To unzip files on the fly, check out nginx-module-unzip."

 ---